kalleeh/gurum-cli/README.md

 ```

 You can now visit the endpoint using your browser.
-*Currently only HTTP port 80 traffic is supported*
+*Currently only HTTPS port 443 traffic is supported*

 ### Troubleshooting